 Lewis: (in his journal) I find that the curiossity of our party is pretty well satisfyed with rispect to this anamal.

-In 2006 a brown bear nicknamed "Bruno" by the press became something of a cause célèbre when it wandered into southern Germany from Austria, making him the first bear to be seen in Germany since 1838.
+- In 2006, a brown bear nicknamed "Bruno" by the press became something of a cause célèbre when it wandered into southern Germany from Austria, making him the first wild bear to be seen in Germany since 1838.
 Bruno was extremely large and aggressive, showing a particular fondness for killing (but not eating) domestic animals.
 The fumbling attempts of the Bavarian government to deal with him (particularly Minister-President Edmund Stoiber's description of him as a "Problembär" ("problem bear")) attracted a great amount of derision.
 Bruno was finally shot to death by government marksmen.

-The Svalbard Ski Marathon: probably the only annual sporting event where the entire track has to be surveilled by armed guards to stop polar bears from eating the competitors.
+- The Svalbard Ski Marathon: probably the only annual sporting event where the entire track has to be surveilled by armed guards to stop polar bears from eating the competitors.

-It's not just the marathon.
-In Svalbard you are required to carry a rifle while outside a settlement for self defense against polar bears.
+- It's not just the marathon.
+In Svalbard, you are required to carry a rifle while outside a settlement for self-defense against polar bears.

-The Sloth bear of Mysore, which plagued the Mysore province in India in 1957.
+- The Sloth bear of Mysore, which plagued the Mysore province in India in 1957.
 The Sankebetsu Brown Bear incident, seen above, is scary, but while that killed seven people, and wounded two others, the sloth bear of Mysore killed 12 people, and mutilated a dozen others, making it the single bear responsible for most human fatalities ever.
 To make matters scarier?
 No one really knows why the bear attacked, it only ate three of its victims, so this cannot have been the primary motivation, implication that it was a "thrill killer", remains.
-And to make matters even worse, sloth bears attacks by clawing the face of their victims with their long claws, perfectly adapted for destorying termite mounds.
-Yep, thats right, most of those that died had their face torn apart, and most of those who survived live with such a face for the rest of their life.
-Eventually, after three hunts, Great White HunterKenneth Anderson shot it dead.
+And to make matters even worse, sloth bears attacks by clawing the face of their victims with their long claws, perfectly adapted for destroying termite mounds.
+Yep, that's right, most of those that died had their face torn apart, and most of those who survived live with such a face for the rest of their life.
+Eventually, after three hunts, Great White Hunter Kenneth Anderson shot it dead.